-San Cristobal, Mexico, has been on our list to visit a long time.
-Now that we are here, we understand why a good friend recommended this place for an extended stay – especially in the summer when the coasts are sweltering.
+Time for another authentic experience in Mexico!
+This time, it’s a San Cristobal de las Casas slow travel stop.
+The city has been on our radar to visit for years.
+Now that we are here, we understand why a good friend recommended this place for an extended stay – especially in the summer when Mexican beaches are sweltering.

 Unlike Mexican tourist zones like Playa del Carmen or Puerto Vallarta, restaurant workers in San Cristobal and tour companies are not into street hustles to get you to buy a meal or a day trip.
 It’s laid back here, and you’re left alone.
 It’s similar to the chill vibe of Puerto Escondido, but even more so.